insooneelife/insooneelife.github.io/_posts/2012-03-15-layout-header-image-horizontal.md

 Non-square images can provide some unique styling issues.

-This post tests a vertical header image.
+This post tests a horizontal header image.